 1. Colorado is the Centennial State

 The nickname of Colorado is the Centennial State.
 It’s called Centennial State because It was admitted as the 38th state of United States one century after the signing of the United States Declaration of Independence.
 Colorado was admitted as a U.S state on August 1, 1876 while Declaration of Independence was published on July 4, 1776.

 2. The Capital and Most Populous City of Colorado is Denver

 Denver is the capital city of Colorado.
 Denver became the capital city of Colorado after chosen by 66 percent of voters in a popular vote in 1881 to choose the permanent capital of the U.S. state of Colorado.
 Denver is also the largest city of Colorado by population.
 The Greater Denver Metropolitan Area is also the largest metropolitan area of Colorado and the home of more than half the population of Colorado.

 3. 37% Total Area of Colorado are Federal Land

 The Federal government owns 24,615,788 acres (99,617 km2) of Federal land in Colorado.
-It makes 37% total area of Colorado.
+It makes up 37% of the total area of Colorado.
 There are 4 national parks located in Colorado while Colorado also has abundant National Forest Land.
-The National Parks that located in Colorado are Black Canyon of the Gunnison National Park, Great Sand Dunes National Park, Mesa Verde National Park and Rocky Mountain National Park.
+The National Parks that are located in Colorado are Black Canyon of the Gunnison National Park, Great Sand Dunes National Park, Mesa Verde National Park and Rocky Mountain National Park.

 4. Rocky Mountain Columbine is the State Flower of Colorado